 Siaya leaders who included Gem MP Jakoyo Midiwo, his Bondo counterpart Gideon Ochanda and Kisumu Deputy Governor Ruth Odinga, who are also mentioned by the investor in his 22-page statement, have rubbished the claims.

-Yesterday, ODM chairman John Mbadi claimed Burgess was being used by Jubilee to taint the party’s reputation for political reasons.
+On Sunday, ODM chairman John Mbadi claimed Burgess was being used by Jubilee to taint the party’s reputation for political reasons.